2025 FAI Cup final

-The 2025 FAI Cup Final, known as the 2025 Sports Direct FAI Cup Final for sponsorship reasons, was the final match of the 2025 FAI Cup, the national association football cup of the Republic of Ireland.
+The 2025 FAI Cup final, known as the 2025 Sports Direct FAI Cup final for sponsorship reasons, was the final match of the 2025 FAI Cup, the national association football cup of the Republic of Ireland.
 The match took place on Sunday 9 November 2025 at the Aviva Stadium in Dublin, between Shamrock Rovers and Cork City.

 Shamrock Rovers won the match 2-0 and claimed a first FAI Cup since 2019.
 It was the first double for Shamrock Rovers since 1987.

+Match

+Summary

+In the 44th minute, Cork City were reduced to ten men when Harry Nevin received a straight red card for a high challenge on Josh Honohan.

+In the 65th minute, Shamrock Rovers took the lead when Rory Gaffney finished to the right of the net from close range after a volleyed pass from Dylan Watts from the right.
+It was 2-0 in the 71st minute with Rory Gaffney getting his second when he got in on goal on the right before a low finish past the goalkeeper and into the left corner of the net.